swedenconnect/ca-headless/ca-repo-migration-tool/README.md

 This tool is a command line tool run using the following basic command:

-> java -jar repobigrate.jar [options]
+> java -jar repomigrate.jar [options]

 A help menu is available by the following command:

-> java -jar repobigrate.jar -help
+> java -jar repomigrate.jar -help

 This produce the following output: